ARM-software/ebbr/source/chapter2-uefi.rst

        If any runtime service is unimplemented, it must be indicated via the `EFI_RT_PROPERTIES_TABLE`.
    * - `EFI_LOADED_IMAGE_PROTOCOL`
-     - Must be installed for each loaded image
+     - Must be installed for each loaded image.
    * - `EFI_LOADED_IMAGE_DEVICE_PATH_PROTOCOL`
-     - Must be installed for each loaded image
+     - Must be installed for each loaded image.
    * - `EFI_DEVICE_PATH_PROTOCOL`
      - An `EFI_DEVICE_PATH_PROTOCOL` must be installed onto all device handles provided by the firmware.
    * - `EFI_DEVICE_PATH_UTILITIES_PROTOCOL`
-     - Interface for creating and manipulating UEFI device paths
+     - Interface for creating and manipulating UEFI device paths.

 .. list-table:: Notable omissions from UEFI § 2.6.1
+   :widths: 50 50
    :header-rows: 1

    * - Element